gabriel-david-orozco/TSN-CNC-CUC-UPC/README.md

 - [ ] test Jetconf with a generated payload
 - [ ] Finish the Jetconf integration with the CUC
 - [ ] Implement the Soth_configurator microservice
+- [ ] We have decided to use RabbitMQ for the messages

 # (Specific task) Translate the microservices of the ILP into two microservices
-- [ ] Write the input variables from the outside at the beginning of the code
+- [X] Write the input variables from the outside at the beginning of the code
+- [ ] Create the images for the kubernetes cluster and push them into the repo
 - [ ] The ILP calculation should be in other microservice